J. W. Coop: Plot

+Production

+J. W. Coop was made on a $736,000 budget.
+As actor and director, Robertson worked for scale.
+All other cast members except Geraldine Page worked for scale.
+The actors and crew slept in Best Westerns which were prominently displayed in the film.

 Critical reception

 Critics' perception of the film is notable by both extremes.
 Stanley Kauffmann of The New Republic described J. W. Coop as "poor."

 Writing in The New York Times, Vincent Canby found the film to be "very fine, almost elegiac."

+Variety wrote: "J.W.
+Coop is an engaging yarn which follows the reorientation of a rodeo rider, who after spending 10 years in jail for passing a bum check and fighting with a sheriff, is released to discover he is in collision with a totally-unexpected present.